Andste82/openapi2pdf/README.md

 ## Features

 - Supports Swagger 2.0 and OpenAPI 3.0
+- Support YAML and JSON format
+- Support $ref (thx to swagger-parser)
 - Plenty of customizing options, including selection of brand colors

 ## Usage